justice-rage/capstone-work-tracker/capstone-proposal.md

 1. List all available products and make them purchaseable.
 2. Have an admin dashboard setup with user permissions and authorization.
 3. Information/detail page for the company as well as products.
-An application built in React that tracks inventory for an imaginary local tea shop.

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
 - Python